Pets, Vaccinations, and Rabies

 Cats, dogs, and ferrets

 Cats, dogs, and ferrets should receive their first rabies vaccination at the age of 3 months and their second vaccination at the age of 1 year.
-After the second vaccination, the need for revaccination of cats and dogs is determined by the type of vaccine used, by the number of rabies cases in your local area, and according to state law.
+After the second vaccination, the need for revaccination of cats and dogs is determined by the type of vaccine used, by the number of rabies cases in your local area, and state laws.

 Check with your veterinarian for the rabies vaccination schedule in your area.